 Mal Walden has been telling it like it is for over five decades.
-His career in broadcasting and television started in 1961 at Warrnambool radio station 3YB where he was a breakfast announcer for three years.
-From Warrnambool he moved across Bass Strait to Tasmania where he joined 7EX and later Channel 9, also in Launceston.
-Between 1966 and 1969 Mal was a general announcer and news reporter for Melbourne's 3DB.
+Starting his career in broadcasting and television in 1961 at a Warrnambool radio station 3YB where he was the breakfast announcer for three years.
+From there he moved across the Bass Strait to Tasmania where he joined 7EX and later moved Channel 9 in Launceston.
+Between 1966 and 1969, Mal was a general announcer and news reporter for Melbourne's 3DB.

-In 1969 he took a year off from the hectic media scene and backpacked around South East Asia and Europe spending six months on a kibbutz in Israel, where he produced his first radio documentary.
+Taking a year off in 1969 Mal backpacked around South East Asia and Europe spending six months on a kibbutz in Israel, where he produced his first radio documentary.

-Mal returned to Melbourne in 1970 and joined HSV-7 where he hosted a number of shows, including the popular program Jeopardy.
-Later the next year he began a journalism cadetship with Seven.
-One of the highlights of Mal's seven years as a reporter at the station was his scoop as the first reporter at the scene of Cyclone Tracey in Darwin in 1974.
+Returning to Melbourne in 1970, Walden joined HSV-7 where he hosted a number of shows, including the popular program Jeopardy.
+In late 1971 year he began a journalism cadetship with Seven.
+One of the highlights of Mal's seven years as a reporter at the station was his scoop as the first reporter at the scene of Cyclone Tracey which decimated Darwin between December 24 and 26 in 1974.

-Another highlight of Mal's career was covering the Melbourne bid for the Olympic Games from Tokyo - coverage praised by the Prime Minister himself.
+A noted highlight of Walden’s career was covering the Melbourne bid for the Olympic Games from Tokyo - coverage praised by the Prime Minister himself.

 In December 1995, Mal was appointed newsreader of Network Ten's 5pm Melbourne News.
 In 2006 Mal became the longest continually serving face on Australian television and in June 2011 he celebrated 50 years in the Australian media.